 I waited until my second period Spanish class and went back down to the lobby to see how things were going.
 The protest rally had grown in volume, both in size and sound.
 Mr. Campbell and Mr. Ward were busily warning people not to block the entrance, if it continued the Fire Marshall would have to be called.
 I spoke briefly to Garland and went to my 2nd period Spanish class.
 Once I arrived there I raised my hand and told Miss Baker that I wanted to be excused to go down and to ‘just observe’ the protest proceedings in the lobby.
 I asked if I could get a hall pass to do so.
 That’s right, I asked permission to participate in a protest rally.
 Surprisingly, Miss Baker agreed.
 Not only did she agree, she instructed me to report back to class what I observed.
 I was participating in a civil rights protest as part of a class assignment!

 The fire alarm sounded and we were ordered to exit the building or risk being arrested.

 Not long after, I returned to class and reported what had taken place and while I was there, the third period bell sounded.
-I took my hall pass to my 3rd period teacher, Mr. Wilson, to show that I had already gotten permission to observe the protest from my previous teacher, Mrs. Baker.
+I took my hall pass to my 3rd period teacher, Mr. Wilson.
+I needed to show him that I had already gotten permission to observe the protest from my previous teacher, Mrs. Baker.
 I explained that I needed a pass from him to continue my ‘project’.
 Miraculously, Mr Wilson chuckled to himself and I was given another hall pass and returned to the lobby.
-At the time I felt was very appropriate, since Mr. Wilson taught African American History.
+At the time I felt it was very appropriate, since Mr. Wilson taught African American History.